 Oral communication creates misunderstanding, confusion, distortion of facts end leads to communication break down

-- Wrong Interpretation: If the receiver makes a wrong explanation of the topics or subject matter of oral communication then the whole communication process breaks up.
-So wrong interpretation causes failure to oral communication.
+10. Wrong Interpretation: If the receiver makes a wrong explanation of the topics or subject matter of oral communication then the whole communication process breaks up.
+So wrong interpretation causes failure of oral communication.

 Related Content of Oral Communication:

 - 12 Principles of Effective Oral Communication

 - When the Use of Oral Communication Becomes More Effective